Amisha73/Todo-List-using-React-Vite/README.md

+# To-Do List
+### A To-Do list is a simple list of tasks that need to be completed or things you want to do, often organized by priority or importance.
+It's a tool to help you track and manage your obligations, both personal and professional.

+## Setup the React + Vite app

+### Step 1
+- Create a new Vite project : `npm create vite@latest todo-list-app --template react` run this command on terminal
+- Change the directory using cmd :  `cd todo-list-app`
+- Install node modules : `npm install`

+### Step 2
+- Run the application : `npm run dev`

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.